-There are sometimes mixed house activities throughout the year such as Christmas parties,
+There are sometimes mixed house activities throughout the year such as Christmas parties, "Bedstone's Got Talent" and the

-'Bedstone's Got Talent' and the School Christmas Disco.
+"Bedstone's Got Talent" and the School Christmas Disco.

 Then there are themed activities such as an Easter Egg Hunt, Halloween Quiz, OktoberFest and Chinese New Year.